Hexworks/cobalt-ts/README.md

 ---

-Cobalt is a multiplatform utilities library for Typescript.
+Cobalt is a utilities library for Typescript.
 You can use it with any TypeScript project including backend, frontend and mobile apps.

 **Note that** this project uses functional programming constructs so it is advised to read up on the relevant projects if you're not familiar with them.